– Cambridge Analytica and Trumps Fake News Factory

 Eric Schmid, former Google CEO agrees:

 – Jared understood the online world better than the mainstream media community.
-He managed to put together a presidential campaign on a shoe string, using new technology – and he won.
+He managed to put together a presidential campaign on a shoestring, using new technology – and he won.
 Do you remember all the articles about how they had no money, no people, and no structure?
 Well, they won and Jared was in charge of it, Eric Schmidt tells Forbes.

 Cambridge Analytica, the company that provided Project Alamo with 200 million profiles, is managed by Robert Mercer, an affluent businessman, and a big Trump supporter and financier.
 In the inner circle is also Steve Bannon, who previously served as vice-president of the company.
-Cambridge Analytica also participated in the Brexit vote, on the “leave” side (who won the selection).
+Cambridge Analytica also participated in the Brexit vote, on the “leave” side (who won the election).

 Following the US election, the founders of Cambridge Analytica have downplayed the importance of Facebook in Trump’s victory.
 Experts have dismissed the organization’s claim about “psychometric forces”, meaning that you can measure people’s personality traits and behavioral styles, as a “sales pitch” and “untrue”.